joshbegley/nyt-latest/previous.md

 `In a court filing about honoring President Trump on the facade, the administration said that without a proper renovation the building might need to be “taken down.”`\
 https://www.nytimes.com/2026/08/25/arts/music/trump-kennedy-center-demolition-lawyers.html

-**In Pennsylvania, 2 Measles Deaths Are Reported**\
+**Two Unvaccinated People Died from Measles in Pennsylvania, Officials Say**\
-`The deaths, which one doctor called “extremely rare in the modern era,” are the first in the United States in 2026.`\
+`The deaths, which one doctor called “extremely rare in the modern era,” were the first in the United States in 2026.`\
 https://www.nytimes.com/2026/08/25/well/measles-deaths-pennsylvania-outbreak.html

 **¿Cómo minimizar el riesgo de la ETC en los niños que juegan fútbol americano?**\